JurajNyiri/HomeAssistant-Tapo-Control/README.md

 <details>
   <summary>No audio in camera stream</summary>

-Supported audio codecs for audio in Home Assistant are "aac", "ac3" and "mp3".
+Supported audio codecs in Home Assistant are "aac", "ac3" and "mp3".

 Tapo Cameras use PCM ALAW (alaw) which is not supported.